mitchspano/apex-trigger-actions-framework/README.md

 > [!IMPORTANT]
 >
 > - **Beta Feature:** The Entry Criteria Formula feature is currently in beta.
 While it is functional, there might be limitations or changes in future releases.
-> - **Property Limitations:** The `record` and `recordPrior` objects within the formula are limited to the properties directly available on the sObject itself.
+> - **Field Traversal Limitations:** The `record` and `recordPrior` objects within the formula are limited to the fields directly available on the record itself.
 Cross-object traversal, such as `record.RecordType.DeveloperName`, is not supported.

 ---